rd162/distributed-system-course/README.md

 gcloud projects delete distributed-system-course
 ```

 **NOTE:** Deleting the project in GCP takes unpredictable amount of time while you will not be able to use the same project name for new project.
-To mitigate this, you can `undelete` the project at short time, then all the resources will be cleaned up there.
+To mitigate this, you can `undelete` the project.

 ### Microsoft Azure